rishk08/RescueTrekPhase2/README.md

     streamlit run GUI.py
     ```

-2. Run the face detection module by executing the following command in a separate terminal within the virtual environment:
+2. Run the facial detection model by executing the following command in a separate terminal within the virtual environment:

     ```
     python FaceDetection_v1/detect.py